marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 Resizing the LVs
 =======
 The LV can be resized accordingly.
+The procedure outlined so far applies to all the LVs, with the exception of the swap volume.

 ```text
 [root@localhost tmp]# lvreduce --size 5G /dev/vg1/var